ClearCrystals/LogicLuminaries/README.md

 - Every member should write code using test driven devolopment
 - Every member should write their own documentation in how to do stuff (so that another person can follow the instructions)

-## Authors and acknowledgment

-Show your appreciation to those who have contributed to the project.

-## License

-For open source projects, say how it is licensed.

 ## Project status